infernojs/inferno-website/src/docs/api/inferno-router.md

 ## Features

-Same as react-router v4, except react-native support.
+Same as react-router v4 (later updated to v5), except react-native support.

 Added features from react-router v5:
 - NavLink supports passing function to className-attibute
 - NavLink supports passing function to style-attibute

+Features added from react-router@6:
+- Async data fetching before navigation using [`loader`-attribute]()

+NOTE: While we want the basic fetch behaviour is the same as react-router@6, we are currently missing:
+- progress bar support
+- form submission

 See official react-router [documentation](https://v5.reactrouter.com/web/guides/philosophy)